cloudfoundry/diego-windows-release/README.md

 - Go 1.4 (tested with version go1.4.2 windows/amd64)
 - 64 bit version of Windows (tested with Windows Server 2012 R2 Standard)

+## IIS

+To be able to run the specs, you'll need to enable the following server roles:

+1. `Web Server (IIS)`
+2. `Websocket Protocol` (Inside Web Server (IIS)/Web Server/Application Development)
+3. `Application Server`

+and the following feature:

+1. `IIS Hostable Web Core`

+There is a dependency between these roles/features.
+You won't be able to enable 2 & 3 before 1 is enabled, so enable these roles/features in the order specified.

 ## Producing an MSI

-Run `make.bat`, the MSI and Windows Circus tgz file will be output into the `output` directory.
+Run `make.bat` as Administrator, the MSI and Windows Circus tgz file will be output into the `output` directory.